MLO-lab/joanapy/README.md

 ```
 run-joana [-o omics1.txt] [-o2 omics2.txt] [-p pathwayfile.gmt] [-d input-output-directory-path] [-m min-num-genes]
--o input file-name.
+-o input file.
 This file is a two-column tab delimited the first column is gene-name and second column signifficant score (e.g. q-values) coresponde to that gene.
--o2 input file-name in the case of multi-omics the format of this file is also the same as the first file.
+-o2 input file in the case of multi-omics the format of this file is also the same as the first file.
--p the file-name of 'gmt' file which contains biological pathways that are going to test for enrichment.
+-p the file of 'gmt' file which contains biological pathways that are going to test for enrichment.
--d specify the path that all the input files are in.
-Also this path specifies the path of result directory of JOANA.
+-m its a number between [0,1) which specified by client (default value is 0). '-m 0.5' means
--m its a number between [0,1) which specified by client (default value is 0). '-m 0.5' means JOANA consider pathways which atleast 50% of its genes have measurments.
+-d This path specifies the path of result directory of JOANA.

 ```